 Carnoustie & District

-Carnoustie & District began as an idea in 2007 but did not appear as a band till July 2008, and now have members from across Angus and beyond.
+Carnoustie & District Pipe Band began as an idea in 2007 but did not appear as an actual band till July 2008, when they appeared in brand new uniforms at the Carnoustie Gala.
+It had a growing number of members from across Angus and beyond.
 Hence the wearing of the Angus County Tartan.

-In August 2018 Struan Moffat stepped down as Pipe Major and left the band.
-Immediately, the band lost a number of established members and the decision was made to return all operations to their base of Panbride Church in Carnoustie.
+In August 2018, the existing Pipe Major left the band, taking with him a number of established members, and the decision was made by the remaining members to return all operations to their base in the town of Carnoustie itself.

 Chairman: David Gibson